Exercise: Nigeria Floods#

 • Click again on to end the editing mode.

 2. In this step, we want to add information about the population to the map.
-This will help us to visualize where the most people are potentially affected.
+This will help us to visualise where the most people are potentially affected.
 Since the layer “Borno_admin2_pop” contains this information we can dublicate this layer.

 • To do that right click on the layer -> Duplicate Layer.
 The name of the new layer will be “Borno_admin2_pop_copy”.

-3. Since absolute population numbers are natural numbers, we can not use categorised classification.
+3. Since absolute population numbers are natural numbers, we cannot use categorised classification.
 Instead, we use the option Graduated (Wiki Video).

 • Right-click on the layer “Borno_admin2_pop_copy” in the Layer Panel -> Properties.
 A new window will open up with a vertical tab section on the left.
 Navigate to the Symbology tab.